majekw/lcd88/README.md

 Fonts: 8x8 I got from Linux sources, other fonts are probably from open source projetcs I don't remember :-(

+m88def.inc, m168def.inc and m328def.inc are made by Atmel.

 License
 -------